 Lucas looks at him curiously.
 Claus smiles a little in return.
 "About our world and theirs."

-The blond's eyes lit up then, warmly, genuinely, and he smiles as he shakes his head.
+The blonde's eyes lit up then, warmly, genuinely, and he smiles as he shakes his head.
 "Um, not yet, but...
-I think I could, if I go through with this."
+I think I could figure all of it out, if I go through with this."

 The words make a pang of something he can't quite name constrict his chest; it's difficult, he knows, for Lucas to keep handling all these changes.
 It hurts.
-It has to, because he never did like anything that was new.
+It has to, because he never did like anything that was new, new things scared him, and yet it's been nothing but new things lately.
 "It might be hard," he comments, still unable to decide just why Lucas seemed so resolute.
 "Are you sure?"

 He pauses for a moment, because if his brother grinned, then he doesn't understand anything anymore, and Lucas hops right on board anyway, Claus himself following mechanically, so-

 "But... you have to try, don't you think?"
-The blond says.
-"Despite the chances.
+The blonde says.
+"Despite the chances, and how scary and weird it seems.
 Trying can't hurt."

 "Claus?
 W-Where are you going?"